 The only types of awards that won’t see peak & off-peak pricing are room upgrades, to either club rooms or suites.

-So let’s take a look at the new award charts:
+Let’s take a look at the new award charts:

 New Redemption Rates For Standard Rooms